organisciak/dissertation/document/1_intro.old.md

 Since the attention that contributors is not uniform across all items in a system, usually resembling an inverse power-law distribution, understanding crowdsourced information with less aggregation means more of the middle of the distribution can be represented.

 In other words, accounting for individual biases seeks to make each individual contribution more valuable.

-## Chapter Outline

-The proposed dissertation follows the below structure, delineated by chapters.

-#### Introduction

-The first chapter will introduce the use of crowdsourcing for information retrieval and outline the problems of variance and low intercoder reliability in crowdsourced data.
-The scope will be drawn out as this document has done, making clear that the focus within crowdsourcing is on uses that augment our knowledge of existing information objects, and the focus in information retrieval is in improving retrieval, rather than evaluation, in a reliable manner.
-Subsequently, the assumption of honest but biased contributors will be outlined, and the hypothesis on this assumption will be outlined along with the two studies that will be pursued to test it.